 Note: To use a wireless display, ensure that both your computer and the external display support the Wi-Di or Miracast feature.
-To use a wireless display, ensure that both your computer and the external display support the Wi-Di or Miracast feature.
-The Wi-Di feature is not available on computers installed with the Windows 7 operating system and Intel Celeron[®] microprocessor

 - For Windows 7: Start the Intel[®] Wi-Di program.
-Select the desired wireless display in the list and follow the instructions on the screen. - For Windows 10: Do one of the following: - Open the Start menu and then clickSettings.
+Select the desired wireless display in the list and follow the instructions on the screen. - For Windows 10: Do one of the following: - Open the Start menu, and then click Settings.
 If Settings is not displayed, click All apps to display all programs, and then click Settings → Devices → Connected devices → Add a device. - Click the action center icon [♥] in the Windows notification area.
 Click Connect.
 Select the desired wireless display and follow the instructions on the screen.